AlonEirew/wd-plus-srl-extraction/README.md

 # ecb-wd-plus-srl-extraction
-Different methods for extracting Within-Document(WD) and Semantic-Role-Labeling(SRL) information from ECB+ corpus
+Different methods for extracting Within-Document(WD) and Semantic-Role-Labeling(SRL) information from ECB+ corpus, then align the extracted information with ECB+ tokens and sentences ids

 Overview
 --